dylan12manley/futuro-mag/3-06-20_Schedule.md

 8:30 - 9:30 :work on displaying homepage correctly

-9:30 - 10:45: create new project following tutorial
+9:30 - 10:45: create new project following tutorial (https://github.com/dylan12manley/Todo-redux-practice/commits/master)

 10:45 - 12:00: research firebase and how to use it correctly

+12:00 - 2:00: practice creating an app that use firebase

+2:00 - 3:00:  lunch